-SA2 tested a range of policy options across four topic areas; Employment, Green and Blue Infrastructure, Town, Local and Village centres and Transport.
-It has provided the basis for the drafting of non-housing related policies for the Publication version (Regulation 19) of the new Local Plan.
+SA2 tested a range of policy options across four topic areas; Employment, Green and Blue Infrastructure, Town, Local and Village Centres and Transport.
+It provided the basis for the drafting of non-housing related policies for the Publication version (Regulation 19) of the Core Strategy Review.
 Assessment tables for each option are contained within Appendices A1-A4.
 A description of the range of policy options that were appraised is contained in Table 4 below.